 Even though we adopted guinea pigs and made them completely domesticated, it’s interesting to know where they come from.

-Most of you would not believe us, but guinea pigs are wild animals, although they are rodents.
-In this article, we’re going to talk about where are guinea pigs native to, as well as some interesting facts about their name.
+Most of you would not believe it, but guinea pigs are wild animals, although they are rodents.
+This article will discuss where guinea pigs are native to, historical information, and interesting facts about their name.

 Where Did They Come From?

-As we mentioned before, guinea pigs don’t come from Guinea.
-Their native place in South America, where you can still find guinea pigs in the wilderness.
-However, these guinea pigs are much different than those we have in our homes.
+The guinea pigs are native animals in South America, where you can still find them in the wilderness.
+However, these guinea pigs are much different than those pets in our homes.
 As they’re now domesticated, our guinea pigs don’t possess some of the primal instincts that wild guinea pigs have.
-For example, wild guinea pigs are afraid of humans and since they’re not predatory animals, their life in the wilderness is harsh and dangerous.
+For example, wild guinea pigs are afraid of humans, and since they’re not predatory animals, their life in the wilderness is harsh and dangerous.

-Guinea pigs in South America’s forests usually live in a pack, or should we say ’group’ of 10 adult guinea pigs.
+Guinea pigs in South America’s forests usually live in a pack or a ’group’ of 10 adult guinea pigs.
 As they’re essentially rodents, they don’t go out in the wilderness very often.
-Instead, their holy ground is… well, literally ground.
-They live in burrows which are dug either by guinea pigs or any other animal.
-Since they aren’t carnivores, these animals are most active at night, when they feast on a wide variety of plants.
+They live in burrows dug either by guinea pigs or other animals in grassland, forest edges, and even rocky areas.
+Since they aren’t carnivores, these animals are most active at night when they feast on a wide variety of plants.
 This is a common difference between domestic and wild guinea pigs.

 Wild guinea pigs are nocturnal animals, while domestic guinea pigs can display both nocturnal and diurnal behavior.

 History of Domestication